chef/chef-web-docs/chef_master/source/data_retention_chef_automate.rst

   **Required.** The name of the S3 bucket in which to store your snapshots.

 ``reaper['aws_access_key_id']``:  string
   **Optional.** The AWS IAM Access Key ID to use when authenticating to S3.
 If omitted, Reaper will look for default AWS credentials.
-See the section Authenticating to AWS for more information.
+See the `Authenticating to AWS </data_retention_chef_automate.html#authenticating-to-aws>`__ section for more information.

 ``reaper['aws_secret_key']``: string
   **Optional.** The AWS IAM Secret Key to use when authenticating to S3.
 If omitted, Reaper will look for default AWS credentials.
-See the section Authenticating to AWS for more information.
+See the `Authenticating to AWS </data_retention_chef_automate.html#authenticating-to-aws>`__ section for more information.

 Using Reaper and an External Elasticsearch Service
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++